You are here

 odai@uw.edu

-Using Liz Dillon’s notion of a performative commons - a shared cultural sphere across geography - this seminar considers how modes of performance – texts, types, functions, audiences, architecture, narrative genres - and the world-views behind them, are circulating across borders (and oceans) as cultural capital in the first stages of globalism, 1550-1660.
-Scripted behavior and grand cultural narratives and practices are arriving as goods in the new market of exchange.
+Using Liz Dillon’s notion of a performative commons - a shared cultural sphere across geography - this seminar considers how modes of performance – texts, types, functions, audiences, architecture, narrative genres - and the world-views behind them, circulated across borders (and oceans) as cultural capital in the first stages of globalism, 1550-1660.
+We consider the many ways theatre cargoed grand cultural narratives in the new market of trade.
 Stories from Spain are carried ship-board to New Spain; North African, Arabic, and Turkish characters from the scenarios of Italian commedia dell’arte migrate to the France of Moliere, but not directly from Italy, but translated through Spanish Naples and then Spain - where that Arabic-Italian-Spanish-French Commedia picks up foreign genres, like pastoral and royal opera; English genres are carried by traveling companies to Germany, and Italian castrati opera arrives in England.
 Theatre is part and parcel of the larger globalism that circulated goods and technologies, so situating performance within this market of early globalism is essential.

 Period:

-We’ll work largely in the Early Modern period – 1550’s 1660’s, Spain, England, France, Portugal, Italy, the Dutch States, and the vast reach of colonies and trading circuits they established.
+We’ll work largely in the Early Modern period – 1550’s 1660’s, Spain, England, France, Portugal, Italy, the Dutch States, and the vast reach of colonies and trading circuits they established in Africa, Southeast Asia, the Americas.
 It is a large geography and a large sphere of influence, some background on the geography is useful to track the influence.

 Tools: tracking the circulation of performance practices and their ideology across the circum-Atlantic.

-The attention to globalism re-focuses the lens of looking, away from the national, to consider how theatre is participating in the acquisition, exchange and display of culture imported like trade, as an accelerator of the great social disruptions that global trade advanced: foreign contact, new products and technologies, military and missionary conflicts, trading circuits, land-grants and the relocations of prior peoples, emergent merchant classes that subvert rigid social structures . . . all the displacements attendant to this large re-alignment.
+The attention to globalism and exchanges between cultures re-focused the lens of looking away from the national, to consider how theatre is participating in the acquisition, exchange and display of culture imported like trade, as an accelerator of the great social disruptions that globalism advanced: foreign contact, new products and technologies, military and missionary conflicts protecting trading circuits, land-grants and the relocations of prior peoples, emergent merchant classes that subvert rigid social structures . . . all the displacements attendant to this large re-alignment.
 Consider the changes that erupted around the Quarrel of Le Cid: the story of a French playwright composing a Spanish story in an Italian form, that is too provincial for the new model of an international France.
 Culture becomes capital to produce nation.
 France imported Italian ideals, Italian design; England imports Italian opera, native traditions are retired in favor of global imports, while the new imports are then exported in the colonial project that followed. . .
 We are thus tracing ideas in motion across time and space.

 Plays: